matttpt/yase/README.md

 number to be checked for primality.
 It currently employs the following methods to speed up its computations:

- - Efficient implementation of modulo 30 wheel factorization
+ - Efficient implementation of modulo 210 wheel factorization
  - Segmented sieve that fits in CPU L1 data cache
  - Use of an efficient lookup table to count primes after sieving
  - Processing of two sieving primes at once, to leverage instruction-level parallelism
+ - Pre-sieving of multiples of small sieving primes

 Additionally, each byte of the bit array used to sieve for primes covers a range of 30 numbers.
 With a 32 KB sieve (fitting a common CPU